IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 However, new private use cases should use the values in the 65001-65535 range.

 In general, Experimental Use values should never leak out of the entity that uses it.
-As the FCFS range is large and easily obtained, official values are recommended.
+As the Expert Review range is large and easily obtained, official values are recommended.

 > There is often an associated Data Link Type (DLT) value which is often
 > identical in value, but not universally so.
 DLT values are associated